-The original headquarters, a brick building in New Haven, is one of our 61 National Historic Landmarks.
-Of course I’ve checked it out.
+The original headquarters, a brick building in New Haven, is one of our 60+ National Historic Landmarks.
+Yes, I’ve checked it out.
 As cool as that is, there’s more.
 OUR Agricultural Experiment station was the very first one in the country!
-You guessed it – that warrants a wholly separate page on this website.
+You guessed it – that warrants a wholly separate page on this website for some reason.

 Go and read those two pages (they’re actually not the same thing).
 Not because I worked so hard on them, but because these are the types of facts that set you as CTMQ readers apart from the riff raff.
 Dropping facts like the ones on this page at parties will totally get you that girl/guy you’ve been eyeing for the last few months.
 (Hey, just look at my wife!)
 Feeling lazy?
 That’s okay, here’s a snippet: